 We are required to consider whether the Council has put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, under the National Audit Office (NAO) Code of Audit Practice (the Code).

 Value for money

-We have not yet completed our value for money work and our detailed findings will be reported at the next Audit & Ethics Committee in our Auditor's Annual Report.
+We have completed our value for money work and our detailed findings will be reported in our Auditor's Annual Report.